 If you have a large collection, you may be apprehensive about shipping.
 That’s OK!
 Dave & Adam’s can arrange to send a representative to you.
 They will appraise the collection and can take it away provided you agree with the valuation.

 Payments can be made via check, PayPal, or cash.
-To get started send an e-mail to email@example.com or call their customer service team on 1-888-4409787.
+To get started send an e-mail to firstname.lastname@example.org or call their customer service team at 1-888-4409787.

 Since its beginning in 1995, eBay has gone on to become one of the world’s largest online auction houses.
 There are an estimated 159 million active buyers worldwide in the first half of 2021.
 That’s a lot of potential buyers!